ychefla/paku-iot/AI_COLLAB.md

      - MY_VAR=${MY_VAR:-default_value}
    ```

-2. Document the variable in `.env.example`:
+2. Document the variable in `compose/.env.example`:
    ```bash
    # Description of what this variable does
    MY_VAR=default_value